skkart/catch-ya/README.md

 # [catch-ya](https://catch-ya.herokuapp.com)
-A Fully functional and scalable chat messenger build to chat with your friends, family and groups
+A fully functional and scalable platform build to chat with your friends, family and groups

 Link to Website: https://catch-ya.herokuapp.com